tradedepot/react-native-agent-checkout/README.md

   - Add `new RNAgentCheckoutPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-agent-checkout'
+  	include ':react-native-shop-checkout'
-  	project(':react-native-agent-checkout').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-agent-checkout/android')
+  	project(':react-native-shop-checkout').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-shop-checkout/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      implementation project(':react-native-agent-checkout')
+      implementation project(':react-native-shop-checkout')
   	```

-4. add shoptop agent sdk to app/build.gradle
+4. add shoptop checkout sdk to app/build.gradle
    ```
 	implementation('co.tradedepot.shop.sdk:checkout:0.0.1+4@aar') {
         transitive = true
     }
    ```
 5. Config for Android (intercom-android)
-   - In `android/app/src/main/java/com/YOUR_APP/app/MainApplication.java`, add the following code in the respective sections of the file using your shopAgent Android API Key and ShopAgent Api Key
+   - In `android/app/src/main/java/com/YOUR_APP/app/MainApplication.java`, add the following code in the respective sections of the file using your shopCheckout Android API Key and shopCheckout Api Key
    ```
 		// ...other configuration here...